hpatjens/RealtimeWater/README.md

 ![alt tag](https://github.com/thehenkk/Watersimulation/blob/master/images/2.jpg)

 The following figure shows the water-surface seen from the light-source.
-To be able to distort the caustics, the normals of the water-surface are used.
-These can be obtained from this texture.
+Besides the shown buffer there is also a depth buffer rendered to provide the distance of the water surface to the light source.
+The normals are needed to distort the caustics that are projected onto the ground.

 ![alt tag](https://github.com/thehenkk/Watersimulation/blob/master/images/6.jpg)